Quick Details

 Do we go inside the museums?

 This is a mostly outdoor tour, perfect for soaking in the architecture and design details of the Smithsonian Museums.
-We will take a stroll through the National Gallery of Art!
+We don’t explore museum collections, but we will go inside the National Gallery of Art to experience the architectural contrast between the West and East buildings.

 How strenuous is the route?